lmorg/murex/docs/user-guide/interactive-shell.md

 ### Custom Hint Text Statuses

-There is a lot of behavior hardcoded into _murex_ like displaying the full path to executables and the values of variables.
-However if there is no status to be displayed then _murex_ can fallback to a default **hint text** status.
+There is a lot of behavior hardcoded into Murex like displaying the full path to executables and the values of variables.
+However if there is no status to be displayed then Murex can fallback to a default **hint text** status.
 This default is a user defined function.
 At time of writing this document the author has the following function defined: